 1> if the BWP selected for Random Access procedure is only configured with 2-step RA type Random Access resources (i.e. no 4-step RACH RA type resources configured); or

-1> if the Random Access procedure was initiated for reconfiguration with sync and if the contention-free Random Access Resources for 2-step RA type have been explicitly provided in rach-ConfigDedicated for the BWP selected for Random Access procedure:2> set the RA_TYPE to 2-stepRA.
+1> if the Random Access procedure was initiated for reconfiguration with sync and if the contention-free Random Access Resources for 2-step RA type have been explicitly provided in rach-ConfigDedicated for the BWP selected for Random Access procedure:

+Editor’s note: FFS enhancements to RACH to accommodate the NTN environment.
+FFS Enhancements to RSRP-based selection mechanism of 2-step vs. 4-step RACH.

+2> set the RA_TYPE to 2-stepRA.

 1> else: